iassouroko/AMontology/README.md

 This repository contains an OWL ontology of concepts of additive manufacturing produced as part of NIST's [Systems Integration  for Additive Manufacturing](http://www.nist.gov/el/msid/lifecycle/sifam.cfm) project.

+The AM ontology has been developed following two major milestones.
+The ontology developed within the first milestone include AMProcessOntology, ModelOntology and AMOntology files.
+AMProcessOntology contains the set of entities used to capture knowledge about additive manufacturing processes.
+ModelOntology contains the set of entities used to capture knowledge about modeling concepts that represent (possibly) multi-physics multi-scale processes.
+AMOntology uses AMProcessOntology and ModelOntology files to describe entities that capture knowledge about characteristics of computational models for AM processes.

+The AM ontology developed in the second milestone, under the file AMOntology-vFinal1, focus more on a formal explicit representation of the assumptions and approximations used along the development of computational models for AM.
+It also provides insight into potential qualitative indicators of the fidelity of these models.

+The only one ontology file that matters for future work, in the current repository, is the file AMOntology-vFinal1, which uses AMOntology_v3 and Laser-Thermal-Microstructure files, by direct import.

 ## Contacts
 * Paul Witherell: paul.witherell@nist.gov, 301-975-3385